wtistang/LibertyGettingStarted-Lab/README_ori.md

     As before, the encoded password is not unique, so your output will likely look different that the one above.
 But both are valid.

-2. Use the following commands to setup and configure the restConnector.

-    a.
-Update the user password in the following code snippet or keep the password as is.
+2. Use the following command to configure the restConnector.
+(Update the user password in the following code snippet or keep the password as is).

         echo '
         <server>